Last updated on January 12th, 2021 at 10:31 am

 - Registering the new mortgage with the Land Registry

 Contact our property team now to discuss your matter or to make an appointment, which at present will be by telephone, email or video call.
-We are taking steps to reopen our offices to clients on a strict appointment basis at some point in July, consistent with the most recent government guidance.
 Further information can be found on our COVID-19 web page.
-You can also find out much more about remortgaging and buying or selling property on our web pages.
+You can also find out much more about remortgaging and buying or selling property and how our conveyancing solicitors can help you.

 Author: Caroline Murray, partner and head of the property department.